se-edu/learningresources/contents/data/sql/SQL.md

 ### How does SQL work?

-Let's look at what a basic **SQL query** (or "command") for retrieving information from a data table looks like:
+SQL uses **queries** to retrieve data that was previously stored in the database.
+Let's look at what a basic SQL query (or "command") for retrieving information from a data table looks like:

 ```
 SELECT column_name(s)